The page has been translated by Gen AI.

 10.40.40.42:3260,1025 iqn.2000-05.com.3pardata:20220002ac026169

-• Connect to Storage (target IP).
-If already connected, proceed to the next step.
+• Connect to the storage (target IP).
+If it is already connected, proceed to the next step.

 Color mode